Xilinx-CNS/kubernetes-onload/README.md

 If you wish to customise where files are mounted in the container's filesystem this can be configured with the fields of `spec.devicePlugin` in an Onload CR.

+> [!IMPORTANT]
+> Kubernetes Device Plugin only affects initial pod scheduling
+>
+> Kubernetes Device Plugin is designed to configure pods once only, at creation time.
+If the Onload CR is re-applied to
+> the cluster with settings that would change pod environment -- for example, changing the value of `setPreload` --
+> then running pods must be recreated before using these changes.
+>
+> Additionally, Kubernetes does not evict pods when node resources are removed; pods do not automatically have a formal
+> dependency on Onload Device Plugin or Onload Module.
+This has the advantage that minor Onload Operator behaviour
+> does not affect the workloads its components pre-configured.

 ### Example client-server with sfnettest